docjoemills/week06Repository/README.md

 ## 🔗 Live Demo

-Since this is a console-based Java application, there is currently **no live demo URL**.
+There is a description of this code at (https://youtu.be/Zpc7N6wf1tg).

 ## 🛠️ Technologies Used